This post may contain affiliate links. Please read our disclosure policy.

-One of my favorite things to do in the kitchen is recreate things I’ve eaten at restaurants and just loved.
-If you’ve been to Mission Chinese and had their Chonqing Chicken Wings, you know that it is one of those dishes you will never ever forget.
+One of my favorite things to do in the kitchen is to recreate things I’ve eaten at restaurants and just loved.
+If you’ve been to Mission Chinese and had their Chongqing Chicken Wings, you know that it is one of those dishes you will never ever forget.
 (And if you’ve never been– next time you visit NYC or San Francisco, put it on your to-do list.)
-They are deep fried to perfection then coated with a spice combination that will blow your mind and leave your mouth wanting more and more and MORE!
-The star of the show are the Schezuan peppercorns in the spice mixture, which gives your tongue a bizarre yet incredible tingling sensation.
+They are deep-fried to perfection then coated with a spice combination that will blow your mind and leave your mouth wanting more and more and MORE!
+The star of the show is the Schezuan peppercorns in the spice mixture, which gives your tongue a bizarre yet incredible tingling sensation.

 During football season, my husband asks for wings pretty much every single Sunday, so when I went to Mission Chinese and had these wings, I knew I had to get to the bottom of how to make these and how to make them Whole30 compliant.
-I always bake my wings until they are a deep golden color and extra crispy, so no deep frying here!
-Then, I tossed it in an incredible spice combination (sans sugar or junk) and boy, oh boy.
+I always bake my wings until they are a deep golden color and extra crispy, so no deep-frying here!
+Then, I tossed it in an incredible spice combination (sans sugar) and boy, oh boy.
 You will think you’re eating the real deal!
 Trust me!

-If you love spice and flavor bombs, than this is absolutely going to be your new favorite recipe ever.
+If you love spice and flavor bombs, then these Whole30/Paleo Mission Chinese Chongqing Chicken Wings are absolutely going to be your new favorite recipe ever.
 Do it!
-Your nose will be running and mouth tingling in the best way!
+Your nose will be running and mouth-tingling in the best way!

 - 3 lbs. split chicken wings